FP&A Salary Guide 2025: Roles, Career Path, and Pay Progression

 While a bachelor’s degree is typically the minimum requirement for most FP&A positions, additional education is a considerable advantage.
 For senior FP&A roles, it might even be necessary.

-Many FP&A jobs, especially senior positions, require an MBA or other advanced degrees and certifications, such as CPA.
+Many FP&A jobs, especially senior positions, require an MBA or other advanced degree and certifications, such as a CPA.

 Relevant work experience is also crucial.
 FP&A analysts typically start their careers as financial analysts, accountants, or auditors.